trikit/trikit/README.md

 - `tail`: The tail factor, which defaults to 1.0
 - `sel`: Loss development factors, which defaults to "all-weighted".

-Recall from Example #2 in the triangle section we demonstrated how to access a number of candidate loss development patterns by calling `tri.a2a_avgs`.
-Available options for `sel` can be any value present in the index of `tri.a2a_avgs`.
-To obtain a list of available loss development factors, run:
+Recall from Example #2 we demonstrated how to access a number of candidate loss development patterns by calling `tri.a2a_avgs`.
+Available options for `sel` can be any value present in `tri.a2a_avgs`'s index.
+To obtain a list of available loss development factors by name, run:

 ```python
 In [1]: tri.a2a_avgs.index.tolist()